MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### ExemptDomainFileTypePairsFromFileTypeDownloadWarnings

-  #### Disable download file type extension-based warnings for specified file types on domains
+  #### Disable download file type extension-based warnings for specified file types on domains (obsolete)

+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 109.
   #### Supported versions:

   - On Windows and macOS since 85, until 109